Philip T. Gressman

 Inclusive Teaching

-In recent years, I have been teaching Math 104 in the SAIL (Structured, Active, In-Class Learning) format.
+For a number of years, I taught Math 104 in the SAIL (Structured, Active, In-Class Learning) format.

 Active learning techniques have been shown to decrease failure rates in STEM classes (from 33.8% to 21.8%).